-- 202 Referrals to the program

-- 140 Juveniles completed the program

-- 20 Completed substitute/alternate programs

-- 15 Juveniles officially charged and arraigned
+- 188 Referrals to the program (27 carried over from 2014) - 121 Juveniles completed the program - 20 Completed substitute/alternate programs - 17 Juveniles officially charged and arraigned

 PAY-BACK PROGRAM

 Restitution is an essential component in the rehabilitation process and is also the means whereby victims find recourse through the justice system.
 Offenders are held accountable for their financial obligations to victims.
 The Pay-Back Program has four objectives: